gaia-adm/webhook-service/README.md

     - [TravisCI] (https://docs.travis-ci.com/user/notifications/#Webhook-notification)

 **NOTE**: In addition, we can be ready to accept any other event/datasource combination but with no validations or predefined widgets.

+Known issues with webhooks:
+- CircleCI and DockerHub webhooks do not support per organization/user settings, webhook must be set individually for each project
+- DockerHub webhook stays in "pending" status forever in case of successful sending (https://github.com/docker/hub-feedback/issues/423)